brouwern/lbrb/README.md

-This is a book introducing bioinformatics biology to life scientists.
+This book introduces bioinformatics to life scientists.
 It is written in **bookdown** (https://github.com/rstudio/bookdown).